Bacon Jerky

 After making several batches, here are a few things I’ve learned to make really good bacon jerky:

 - Use the oven if your dehydrator doesn’t go hot enough.
 Some dehydrators are low heat, but that’s okay.
 Most ovens go down to 175-200º.
-You can simply use a metal rack, like a cooling grid for cooling cookies.
+You can simply use a metal rack, like a cooling grid, for cooling cookies.
 Just place it over a cookie sheet to catch drips, and lay your jerky on top.
-Prop the oven door open little and you’re all set.
+Prop the oven door open a little, and you’re all set.

 How to Make Bacon Jerky